DevToolsCZ/DailyMiner/README.md

 Plugin can blocked mining for more active users.
 More servers have problem with breaking blocks of sands in worlds, or with Ores.

-For this reason there is DailyMiner For this reason there is plugin DailyMiner.
-You can set your custom blocks for blocking mining. in configuration you can set your custom blocks what be can blocked.
+For this reason there is plugin DailyMiner in configuration you can set your custom blocks what be can blocked.

 Configuration is easy: